mrtruongvu/hugo-static-app/content/_index.md

 ---
-description: Turn your next trip into an adventure!
-Get the best hiking tips and plans that you can fit in every itinerary!
+description: "Turn your next trip into an adventure!
+Get the best hiking tips and plans that you can fit in every itinerary!"
 ---

 👋